blodone/Celery-Nagios-Plugin/README.md

 Celery-Nagios-Plugin
 ====================

-A simple Nagios plugin that provides monitoring support for Celery.
-Must have `celerymon` module installed and running to work.
+A simple Nagios plugin that provides monitoring support for Celery by requesting flower API.
+Must have `flower` module installed and running to work.

 --